dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 ...
 ~~~

-There is a magic number defined along with the instruction set which determines wheather a particular instruction requires argument or not.
+There is a magic number defined along with the instruction set which determines whether a particular instruction requires argument or not.
 If the integer representation of an instruction is less than that number, it doesn't have an argument - *that's the rule*.
 In `CPython 3.6`, the magic number happens to be 90.
 The "**BINARY_POWER**" does not have an argument (or rather ignores it) because it's byte representation (i.e., 19) is less than 90.

 Now that you have seen it all, let me disclose how I compiled the python program and where did I get these bytecodes from.
 It turns out that it's very easy.
 The python interpreter allows you to peek into the bytecode from higher level python source code itself.